ztnixon97/WHU-Stereo/README.md

 # WHU-Stereo
 This repository contains:

-I. A large-scale dataset named WHU-Stereo for stereo matching of high-resolution satellite imagery,
+I. A large-scale dataset named WHU-Stereo for stereo matching of high-resolution satellite imagery.

 II.
 Several deep learning methods for stereo matching.